 Les Liaisons Dangereuses (2010)

 Original Poster Design

 Writes of Passage: A Journey in Our Own Write (2001)

 The Early Years

-I was born in Massachusetts, but moved to Maine when I was nearly one years old.
+I was born in Massachusetts, but moved to Maine when I was still a baby.
 It was in my hometown of Bangor, where I first became active in theatre around the age of six.
 By the time I had reached twelve, I was already very active in local community theatre and performing professionally in plays and commercials.
-Once I reached high school, I began competing on the high school Speech and Debate team, where I was honored with several trophies and awards.
+Once I reached high school, I began competing on the high school Speech and Debate teams, where I was honored with several trophies and awards.
 While in high school, I also earned awards as an actor in the State of Maine One-Act Play Festivals.
 I eventually auditioned, and was accepted into a number of good college and university theatre programs, but enthusiastically chose Emerson College in Boston.
-Almost immediately, I began training in Voice and Shakespeare with the world-renowned vocal coach and acting teacher, Kristin Linklater, whose seminal text, 'Freeing Your Natural Voice' is the seminal textbook for vocal training throughout the world.
+Almost immediately, I began training in Voice and Shakespeare with the world-renowned vocal coach and acting teacher, Kristin Linklater, whose seminal text, 'Freeing Your Natural Voice' is the textbook for vocal training throughout the world.
 During my sophomore year, I had the exciting opportunity to study abroad in Emerson's Kasteel Well program.
 For several months, I lived in a 14th century medieval castle located in the Dutch province of Limburg, in the small village of Well, The Netherlands.
 While there, I had the chance to train with a European acting teacher, who taught a variety of styles, such as Jacques Lecoq, Commedia dell'Arte, and pantomime.
 During my time there, I traveled extensively throughout Europe.
 After four years of rigorous training, I graduated from Emerson with a BFA in Acting, cum laude, with a Minor in Literature.